explicit09/transcriber/audio_reduction.md

 ## Example Workflow
 1. User uploads a 100 MB audio file.
-2. System splits it into 5 × 20 MB chunks.
+2. System splits it into 5 × 20 MB chunks at natural silence points.
-3. Each chunk is transcribed in sequence.
+3. Each chunk is transcribed in sequence, with robust error handling and reporting for any failed chunks.
 4. Timestamps of later chunks are offset by the durations of previous chunks.
-5. All transcripts are merged and returned as a single result.
+5. All transcripts are merged and returned as a single result, with no duplicated text or artificial speaker breaks.
+6. User can download the transcript as plain text, JSON, or SRT.

 ---

+## Implementation Status Summary
+- **Core pipeline (chunking, transcription, merging, output):** Implemented and functional.
+- **Silence-based chunking and explicit chunk timing:** Fully implemented.
+- **Robust chunk-level retry and error reporting:** Fully implemented.
+- **Overlap, deduplication, and speaker merging:** Fully implemented.
+- **SRT output:** Fully implemented and integrated.
+- **Chunk boundary metadata:** Optional/next.

+---

+## Recommended Next Steps & Enhancements

+1. **Output Enhancements:**
+   - Optionally, include original chunk boundaries in the output for debugging/review.

+2. **Robustness:**
+   - Further enhance error handling and reporting as needed.

+---

-## Next Steps
+## Next Steps (Actionable Tasks)
-- Prototype chunking logic with `ffmpeg`.
-- Build chunk upload/transcription loop.
-- Implement transcript merging and timestamp adjustment.
-- Integrate with the existing backend pipeline.
+- [ ] Optionally, include chunk boundary metadata in output.
+- [ ] Review and refine error handling as needed.

+---

+## Integration
+- The current pipeline is integrated with the backend and will automatically use chunked transcription for large files.
+SRT output is available via CLI or backend.
+Further enhancements can be incrementally added as above.